artset/image-to-illustration/README.md

 This project is a reimplementation of the the [following paper](https://arxiv.org/pdf/2002.05638.pdf) on Image to Illustration translation using GANs for Brown's CS1430
 Computer Vision course, created in Spring 2021.

+The data for this model can be found [here](https://github.com/artset/cs1430-final-data)

 #### TODO
 - [x] GCP set up VM + Buckets [Katherine]
 - [ ] Preprocessing